Plan for now and for the future.

-1) Create transparency on multitier supply chains, establishing a list of critical components, determining the origin of supply, and identifying alternative sources.
+1) Create transparency on multitier supply chains, establishing a list of critical components, determing the origin of supply, and identifying alternative sources.

-2) Adjust the demand history so that the decrease in sales has a minor effect in demand planning.
-A crisis may increase or decrease demand for particular products, making the estimation of realistic final-customer demand harder and more important.
-Supply Chain should question whether demand signals they are receiving from their immediate customers, both short and medium term, are realistic and reflect underlying uncertainties in the forecast.
+2) Adjust the demand history so the decrease in sales has a minor effect in demand planning.
+A crisis may increase or decrease demand for particular products, making the estimation of realistic final-customer demand more difficult and more important.
+Supply Chain should question whether demand signals received from their immediate customers, both short and medium term, are realistic and reflect underlying uncertainties in the forecast.
 You have to develop a demand-forecast strategy, which includes making risk-informed decisions beside the use of forecast techniques.
 Make sure you ensure dynamic monitoring of the forecasts in order to react quickly to inaccuracies in a war room session or in your S&OP meetings.
 For sure you will have regular changes.

 3) Based on the adjustment of your demand forecast, you should optimize production and distribution capacity.
 Scenario analysis can be used to test different capacity and production scenarios to understand their financial and operational implications.